-Pursuant to the CAA and state laws concerning the permitting of air emissions, certain new and modified sources of air emissions are subject to air permitting authorizations for construction and operation, and sources of air emissions at the Underlying Properties are no exception to these requirements.
+Pursuant to the CAA and state laws concerning the permitting of air emissions, certain new and modified sources of air emissions are subject to air permitting authorizations for construction and operation, and sources of air emissions at the Royalty Properties are no exception to these requirements.
 In addition to air permitting requirements, certain sources of emissions involved in oil and gas operations are subject to source-specific emission standards pursuant to CAA New Source Performance Standards ("NSPS") and National Emissions Standards for Hazardous Air Pollutants.
 For example, on August 16, 2012, EPA issued a final rule that established new source performance standards for volatile organic compounds ("VOCs") and sulfur dioxide, an air toxics standard for sources of oil and natural gas production, and an air toxics standard for sources of natural gas transmission and storage.
 The rule applied to certain oil and natural gas sources that were constructed, modified, or reconstructed after August 23, 2011, and required that all hydraulically fractured or refractured natural gas wells must have been completed using so-called "green completion" technology, which significantly reduces VOC emissions.
 Limiting emissions of VOCs also has the co-benefit of limiting methane, a GHG.
-In addition, these regulations, referred to as NSPS Subpart 0000, apply to storage tanks and other equipment in the affected oil and natural gas industry segments.
-In June 2016, EPA issued a suite of new final regulations, referred to as NSPS Subpart 0000a, designed to limit methane, VOCs and other emissions from new and existing sources in the oil and gas sector.
-Among other things, these new rules extend green completion requirements to newly fractured and re-fractured oil wells.
-Furthermore, in December 2023, EPA announced additional final NSPS 0000 program rules referred to as Subparts 0000b and 0000c, which once effective upon publication in the Federal Register, are expected to have a significant impact on the upstream and midstream oil and gas sectors from an operational cost perspective.
-The rules impose additional methane and VOC emissions limitations from new, modified, and reconstructed sources; and will regulate existing sources for the first time under the NSPS Subpart 0000c program by requiring states to implement plans that meet or exceed federally established emission reduction guidelines for existing oil and natural gas facilities.
-Although the bulk of the 2012 and 2016 standards are currently in effect, future implementation and the ultimate scope of VOC and methane emissions for the oil and gas production, transmission, and storage industry segments are uncertain at this time as a result of ongoing rulemakings and ongoing and expected legal challenges.
-Changes in the U.S. presidential administration following the 2024 presidential election could also affect the implementation of the NSPS Subpart 0000b and 0000c rules.
+In addition, these regulations, referred to as NSPS Subpart OOOO, apply to storage tanks and other equipment in the affected oil and natural gas industry segments.
+In June 2016, EPA issued a suite of new final regulations, referred to as NSPS Subpart OOOOa, designed to limit methane, VOCs and other emissions from new and existing sources in the oil and gas sector.
+Among other requirements, the NSPS Subpart OOOOa rules extended green completion requirements to newly fractured and re-fractured oil wells.
+Furthermore, in December 2023, EPA announced additional final NSPS OOOO program rules referred to as Subparts OOOOb and OOOOc, which are expected to have a significant impact on the upstream and midstream oil and gas sectors from an operational cost perspective.
+The rules impose additional methane and VOC emissions limitations from new, modified, and reconstructed sources; and will regulate existing sources for the first time under the NSPS Subpart OOOOc program by requiring states to implement plans that meet or exceed federally established emission reduction guidelines for existing oil and natural gas facilities.
+Legal challenges, including by states, to the recently finalized NSPS Subparts OOOOb and OOOOc rules have ensued.
+Further, the Trump presidential administration may make efforts to rollback or revise these rules in connection with its focus on promotion of oil and natural gas production.
+Although the bulk of the 2012 and 2016 standards and the new OOOOb and OOOOc rules are currently in effect, future implementation and the ultimate scope of VOC and methane emission regulations for the oil and gas production, transmission, and storage industry segments are uncertain at this time as a result of expected new rulemakings, ongoing and expected legal challenges, and actions by the Trump presidential administration that are expected to affect, in particular, implementation of the NSPS Subpart OOOOb and OOOOc rules.